reath-id/reuse-standard/v0.1-alpha/standard/5: passport_history/Readme.md

 # Passport History

-Record of all Activities of a reuse cycle that each individual reusuable asset has been through (within date_range).
+Record of all Activities of a reuse cycle that each individual reusuable asset has been through (within data_range).

 ## Fields